aegray/openfocals/README.md

 [x] File transfer to focals (for icons, media)

+[x] Phone screen mirroring to glasses screen (requires installing software to glasses, basic + hardcoded subsection of screen for youtube currently)

 [-] Weather (mocked up - returning fixed values, no integration with external services yet)

 [-] Todos (api is there with mocked data, no integration with external services yet)